DZAR: 1998–2005: DZAR Angel Radyo

+2005–2023: DZAR Sonshine Radio

-On January 29, 2005, international televangelist Pastor Apollo C. Quiboloy acquired all of NBC's AM stations under the Swara Sug Media Corporation's ownership.
+On January 29, 2005, international televangelist pastor Apollo Quiboloy acquired all of NBC's AM stations under the Swara Sug Media Corporation's ownership.
 This, in turn, gave birth to Sonshine Radio.
 At that time its studios moved from NBC Tower/Jacinta Building in EDSA, Guadalupe, Makati to Jollibee Plaza Building in Ortigas Center, Pasig, and finally upgraded to its current 50 kW output, with its news, talk and religious programming.
+Tony Cuevas and Mhet Miñon were the only remaining members of the Angel Radyo roster to join the rebranded station.

 Its 50,000-watt broadcast signal is heard in its territorial limits (Metro Manila).
 It is the only Philippine station listened to all over the world live via satellite through Globecast and through the Internet at its website, thus the tag "Dinig sa buong mundo" (Heard all over the world).

-In 2012, DZAR studios moved back from Jollibee Plaza Building in Ortigas Center, Pasig to the new home ACQ Tower (formerly NBC Tower/Jacinta Building) in EDSA, Guadalupe, Makati.
+In 2012, DZAR studios moved back from Jollibee Plaza Building in Ortigas Center, Pasig to the new home ACQ Tower (formerly NBC Tower/Jacinta Building) in EDSA, Guadalupe, Makati City.

-On November 21, 2022, the station successfully began test broadcast on digital terrestrial television via SMNI subchannel 39.03 in Metro Manila.
+On November 21, 2022, the station successfully began test broadcast on digital terrestrial television via DWAQ-TV subchannel 39.03 in Metro Manila.
 It comes as the station went off the air on AM radio for a period of time to give way to the transfer of its transmitter to an undisclosed area for better coverage.

+2023: Suspension, cease and desist order and forced shutdown

+On December 2, 2023, DZAR returned on air.
+However, the station, along with the rest of the network, had its operations suspended by the National Telecommunications Commission for 30 days, through an order dated December 19 but was publicized two days later, in response to a House of Representatives resolution, in relation to the alleged franchise violations.
+On January 18, 2024, the NTC issued a cease-and-desist order against SMNI for violating its 30-day suspension order as its TV and radio stations in Region VI were operational as of December 27, 2023.
+As 2024 however, the DZAR branding continues to exist on their own website and TikTok account.
+Meanwhile, their YouTube channel has not been accessed by administrators.
+Despite this, the station's programs continue to stream over Facebook page (until March 19, 2025) and YouTube channel.

+On November 12, 2024, Facebook page MediaBytes reported that the National Telecommunication Commission recalled the radio frequencies given to SMNI, which includes 1026 kHz in Manila, but this was neither confirmed nor denied by both parties.